The Inheritance of Acquired Characteristics Gains Prominence

 Mohan Raizada at the University of Florida in Gainesville, Florida and others inserted a therapeutic gene into a modified virus, and delivered the gene into the hearts of rats that are predisposed to high blood pressure.
 These rats and two subsequent generations were protected from hypertension.

 The gradual changes that occur from random mutations in individuals of a species dictate that Natural Selection has abrupt but slow evolutionary changes.
-Lamarck's hypothesis predicts that characteristics change in large populations and therefore have a more rapid evolution.
-Recent studies have concluded that evolutionary changes can be quick.
+Lamarck's hypothesis predicts that characteristics change in large populations and can have a more rapid evolution.
+Recent studies have shown that evolutionary changes can be quick and therefore favor Lamarck's concept.

 - Andrew P. Hendry and colleagues at the University of Massachusetts, learned that just after only 13 generations, sockeye salmon developed distinctly different sizes depending on whether they spawned in a river or lake.